jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ExpressionEvaluator.GetValue(null, "{'abc', 'efg', 'xyz'}.max()")  // 'xyz'
 ```

-### Non-null Processor
+### Non-null Extension

-A non-null processor is a very simple collection processor that eliminates all `null` values from the collection.
+The non-null extension is a very simple collection extension that eliminates all `null` values from the collection.

 ``` csharp
 ExpressionEvaluator.GetValue(null, "{ 'abc', 'xyz', null, 'abc', 'def', null}.nonNull()")  // { 'abc', 'xyz', 'abc', 'def' }
 ExpressionEvaluator.GetValue(null, "{ 'abc', 'xyz', null, 'abc', 'def', null}.nonNull().distinct().sort()")  // { 'abc', 'def', 'xyz' }
 ```

-### Distinct Processor
+### Distinct Extension

-A distinct processor is very useful when you want to ensure that you don't have duplicate items in the collection.
+The distinct extension is very useful when you want to ensure that you don't have duplicate items in the collection.
 It can also accept an optional `Boolean` argument that will determine whether `null` values should be included in the results.
 The default is `false`, which means that they will not be included.

 ``` csharp
 ExpressionEvaluator.GetValue(null, "{ 'abc', 'xyz', 'abc', 'def', null, 'def' }.distinct(true).sort()")  // { null, 'abc', 'def', 'xyz' }
 ExpressionEvaluator.GetValue(null, "{ 'abc', 'xyz', 'abc', 'def', null, 'def' }.distinct(false).sort()")  // { 'abc', 'def', 'xyz' }
 ```

-### Sort Processor
+### Sort Extension

-The sort processor can be used to sort uniform collections of elements that implement `IComparable`.
+The sort extension can be used to sort uniform collections of elements that implement `IComparable`.

 ``` csharp
 ExpressionEvaluator.GetValue(null, "{1.2, 5.5, -3.3}.sort()")  // { -3.3, 1.2, 5.5 }
 ExpressionEvaluator.GetValue(null, "{ 'abc', 'xyz', 'abc', 'def', null, 'def' }.sort()")  // { null, 'abc', 'abc', 'def', 'def', 'xyz' }
 ```

-The sort processor also accepts a boolean value as an argument to determine sort order, sort(false) will sort the collection in decending order.
+The sort extension also accepts a boolean value as an argument to determine sort order, sort(false) will sort the collection in descending order.

-### Type Conversion Processor
+### Type Conversion Extension

-The convert processor can be used to convert a collection of elements to a given Type.
+The convert extension can be used to convert a collection of elements to a given Type.

 ``` csharp
 object[] arr = new object[] { "0", 1, 1.1m, "1.1", 1.1f };
 decimal[] result = (decimal[]) ExpressionEvaluator.GetValue(arr, "convert(decimal)");
 ```

-### Reverse Processor
+### Reverse Extension

-The reverse processor returns the reverse order of elements in the list
+The reverse extension returns the reverse order of elements in the list

 ``` csharp
 object[] arr = new object[] { "0", 1, 2.1m, "3", 4.1f };
 object[] result = new ArrayList( (ICollection) ExpressionEvaluator.GetValue(arr, "reverse()") ).ToArray(); // { 4.1f, "3", 2.1m, 1, "0" }
 ```

-### OrderBy Processor
+### OrderBy Extension

-Collections can be ordered in three ways, an expression, a SpEL lamda expreression, or a delegate.
+Collections can be ordered in three ways, an expression, a Solenoid Expression Language (SeL) lamda expreression, or a delegate.

 ``` csharp
 // orderBy expression